Cybersecurity in the Cloud: Safer Than You Think [Podcast]

 Raising the Bar on Security Standards

 Agam also mentioned the challenge of keeping up with ever-changing global regulations and security laws that follow your data around the world.
 He says that compliance laws can be both region-specific and cut across boundaries as well.
-Which makes safeguarding your data a hard nut to crack.
+Which makes safeguarding your data that much harder.

 Cyber Attacks Spreading Like Wildfire